• Skip to main content

 October 18, 2021 by TLB

 Birds are extremely fascinating creatures with their colourful feathers and sing-song calls.
-Yet, whenever I watch them gracefully gliding through the air it is almost impossible to fathom that they used to be theropod dinosaurs (the same family as the Tyrannosaurus Rex) trampling through huge forests.
-Now, when walking through forests and fields we no …
+Yet, whenever I watch them gracefully gliding through the air it is almost impossible to fathom that they …

 Read moreWhere Are All the Birds?